XiangXu/LeeCode/add_two_numbers.md

 Iterate two listnodes at same time, if one ListNode has two nodes and the other one only has one node, then we condisder the second one has 0.

-Add two values togheter and if sum >= 0 we set raise to one so the next sum should increase by one.
+Add two values together and if sum >= 0 we set raise to one so the next sum should increase by one.

 Runtime: **20 ms**